cfragiadakis/Exploring-AirBnB-in-Athens/README.md

 ## Interactive Maps

-We utilize the folium library to create two interactive maps of AirBnB listings in Athens:
+We utilize the `folium` library to create two interactive maps of AirBnB listings in Athens:

-1. The first map provides descriptive information for each listing, including neighbourhood, room type, and price.
+1. The [first map](https://github.com/cfragiadakis/Exploring-AirBnB/blob/main/athens_airbnb_map.html) provides descriptive information for each listing, including neighbourhood, room type, and price.
-2. The second map visualizes listings based on their ratings and number of reviews, helping potential guests identify the best opportunities for booking in Athens.
+2. The [second map](https://github.com/cfragiadakis/Exploring-AirBnB-in-Athens/blob/main/athens_airbnb_map2.html) visualizes listings based on their ratings and number of reviews, helping potential guests identify the best opportunities for booking in Athens.

+---

+The analysis can be replicated by using the data from any other city for which data is available on [Inside AirBnB](https://insideairbnb.com/get-the-data/).
+You can simply download and replace the data files within the notebook, and extract insights about AirBnB accross different landscapes.

 ---